varadsrivastava/ugri-project/README.md

 # UGRI Project (IIT Jodhpur)
-Realtime Lightweight Object Detection On Nvidia Jetson Nano (Work done at IIT Jodhpur)
+Realtime Lightweight Object Detection On Nvidia Jetson Nano to be deployed on drone efficiently (Work done at IIT Jodhpur)

 NOTE: This work was done before Nvidia Jetson Nano was officially released in India.